yehia67/documentation/hub/0.1/how-to-guides/install-hub.md

 }
 ```

-If you look at the deposit address history in a tangle explorer such as [thetangle.org](https://thetangle.org/), you will see that Hub moved the funds away from the deposit address and into a hot wallet.
+If you look at the deposit address history in a tangle explorer such as [thetangle.org](https://thetangle.org/), you will see that Hub moved the funds away from the deposit address and into a hot wallet (address where funds are aggregated until a user requests a withdrawl).
 This process is called a sweep.

 ## Next steps